What Causes Balanitis In Children And How To Treat It?

 Prevention Of Balanitis In Children

-Ensuring good personal hygiene may help prevent balanitis in children.
-The preventive measures may include the following.
+Ensuring good personal hygiene for kids is an effective way to prevent balanitis in children.
+Some other preventive measures that may help prevent this condition include:

 • Do not frequently retract the foreskin.